 Release date: October 5, 2018

 Venom is an outlier in the world of comic book movies.
-It isn’t attached to other universes – as much as Sony want it to be – and it’s got to tempt audiences with the idea of a solo film starring a character who is predominantly known as a villain.
+It isn’t attached to other universes – as much as Sony wants it to be – and it’s got to tempt audiences with the idea of a solo film starring a character who is predominantly known as a villain.
 So, how do you get that done?
 Cast Tom Hardy as Eddie Brock, that’s how.
-A lot of the film is currently under wraps, but, if successful, it could kickstart a Sony-led cinematic universe with the (*counts on fingers*) three characters not owned by Disney.
+While the trailers haven't exactly won everyone over so far, if successful, Venom could kickstart a Sony-led cinematic universe with the (*counts on fingers*) three characters not owned by Disney.
 If nothing else, it’s packing a killer cast: Hardy is joined by Rogue One’s Riz Ahmed, Solo's Woody Harrelson, and Oscar nominee Michelle Williams.
-With the movie calendar awash with MCU releases from now until the end of time, this could be a nice palette cleanser for those who like their Marvel flicks a little darker, and filled with symbiotes.
-Some exclusive Hall H footage was recently shown at San Diego Comic Con 2018, which revealed other symbiote Riot and teased a possible showdown with Spider-Man at a later date, so it's definitely one to watch.
+With the movie calendar awash with new Marvel movies from now until the end of time, this could be a nice palette cleanser for those who like their Marvel flicks a little darker, and filled with symbiotes.

 Release date: October 19, 2018